Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Results Analysis

 Fig.~\ref{task_time} illustrates the distribution of task completion times for different algorithms under two task sizes--1 GB and 2 GB--for facial recognition tasks.
 The boxplots are used to illustrate the variability of each algorithm, while the median provides a robust measure of central tendency for each algorithm's completion time.
 It can be observed that the random method yields the longest completion time, with a wider box and longer whiskers, indicating significant performance variability and poor stability.
 The TMFSC method improves both task completion time and stability, although noticeable fluctuations still exist.
 In contrast, the proposed TaaS achieves the shortest task completion time under both task sizes, with the most compact boxplots and the smallest variation range.
-This indicates that the proposed TaaS can not only select the most suitable collaborators according to task-specific resource requirements, but also maintain superior stability.
+This indicates that the proposed TaaS can select collaborators according to the interpreted resource-suitability and execution-quality needs, thereby achieving superior execution stability.

 Overall, the proposed TaaS outperforms the baseline approaches in terms of both execution efficiency and stability, validating the effectiveness of the task-specific collaborative mechanism in optimizing task scheduling and improving system performance.
+The consistent gains across success rate, device utilization, and completion time further show the benefit of aligning trust evaluation with task needs.